ZeroEntropy vs Cohere: which is easier to pass SOC 2/HIPAA review and support EU region or VPC/on-prem deployment?

 Key Takeaways:

-- ZeroEntropy is SOC 2 Type II and HIPAA ready, with a deployment story designed for regulated data (EU-region and on-prem/VPC).
+• ZeroEntropy is SOC 2 Type II and HIPAA compliant, with deployment models aligned to strict perimeter and residency requirements.

-How do ZeroEntropy and Cohere differ in EU-region support and data residency?
+How do ZeroEntropy and Cohere differ in EU-region, VPC, and on‑prem deployment options?

 Expanded Explanation: